BDC Hamburger Icon

 Employee brand advocates

-If hiring established influencers is out of your budget, turn to your employees.
+If you don’t have the budget to hire established influencers, turn to your employees.
 When employees promote your brand on social media, they have immense credibility.
 After all, who is in a better position to understand the product or service and know about its quality and efficacy?

 Closed groups